How we evaluate cloud consulting partners

 What we look at:

-- • Published case studies with specific metrics
+- • Case studies with concrete metrics (cost reduction %, timelines, scale)

 - • Verifiable client references